A New Objective Definition of Quantum Entanglement as Potential Coding of Intensive and Effective Relations: Logos Categorical QM: A Formal-Conceptual Approach

 \subsection{Beyond Actuality: Intensive Physical Reality and Objective Probability}

-As we have discussed in \cite{deRondeMassri18a, deRondeMassri18b}, one of the main standpoints of the logos approach to QM is that by developing a notion of physical reality beyond binary existence ---imposed by the classical representation (in terms of `systems', `states' and `properties')---, it is in fact possible to provide a coherent objective representation of QM.
+As it was discussed in \cite{deRondeMassri18a, deRondeMassri18b}, one of the main standpoints of the logos approach to QM is that by developing a notion of physical reality beyond binary existence ---imposed by the classical representation in terms of `systems', `states' and `properties'---, it is in fact possible to provide a coherent objective representation of QM.
 This can be done, without changing the orthodox Hilbert formalism, without creating many unobservable worlds or introducing human consciousness within the analysis.
 According to this viewpoint, there is a main hypothesis presupposed within EPR's line of reasoning and argumentation which is wrong in a fundamental manner.
-QM simply does not describe an actual (separable) state of affairs.
+QM simply does not describe an actual {\it separable} state of affairs.
 And it is the formalism itself which makes explicit this fact ---in many different ways--- right from the start: Heisenberg's indeterminacy principle, the superposition principle, Kochen-Specker theorem, Gleason's theorem, Born's probability rule, they are all ``road signs'' ---as Pauli used to call them--- that point in the direction of leaving behind the classical actualist representation of physics in order to understand the theory of quanta.

 It is argued today that physics can only describe `systems' with definite `states' and `properties'.
 This encapsulation of reality in terms of the classical paradigm ---mainly due to Bohr's philosophy of physics supplemented by 20th Century positivism--- has blocked the possibility to advance in the development of a new conceptual scheme.
-This is what David Deutsch \cite{Deutsch04} has rightly characterized as ``bad philosophy''; i.e., ``[a] philosophy that is not merely false, but actively prevents the growth of other knowledge.''
-Taking distance from the Bohrian prohibition to consider physical reality beyond the theories of Newton and Maxwell, we have proposed the following extended definition of what can be naturally considered ---by simply taking into account the mathematical invariance of Hilbert formalism--- as a generalized element of (quantum) physical reality (see \cite{deRonde16a}).
+Taking distance from the Bohrian prohibition to consider physical reality beyond the theories of Newton and Maxwell,\footnote{A prohibition which David Deutsch \cite{Deutsch04} has rightly characterized as ``bad philosophy'', namely, ``[a] philosophy that is not merely false, but actively prevents the growth of other knowledge.''} we have proposed the following extended definition of what can be naturally considered ---by simply taking into account the mathematical invariance of Hilbert formalism--- as a generalized element of (quantum) physical reality (see \cite{deRonde16a}).

 {\it {\bf Generalized Element of Physical Reality:} If we can predict in any way (i.e., both probabilistically or with certainty) the value of a physical quantity, then there exists an element of reality corresponding to that quantity.}